 There are seven government-funded research councils that offer financial support to postgraduate students.
 The seven UK research councils are publicly funded bodies that support research and studentships across a range of subjects.

-Details of RCUK funding available at the University can be found below:
+Details of UKRI funding available at the University can be found below:

 The MIBTP is a BBSRC funded Doctoral Training Partnership (DTP) between the University of Warwick the University of Birmingham and the University of Leicester offering PhD funding in the areas of Food Security, Bioenergy and Industrial Biotechnology or Molecules, Cells and Systems.
-Find out more.
+You can find out more online, or by emailing firstname.lastname@example.org.